Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 - Study the top 100 search results for each keyword added to a project.
 This includes any search region in any search engine that’s available in SE Ranking.

 - Track the rank change history.
 Data tracking starts as soon as you create a project (as mentioned above, no data available prior to August 2018).
 Data is stored for one year.

 - Tag the search results: conveniently add different tags to your websites, your competitors’ and other sites.

-The SERP Tracker tool was primarily designed to expand the SERP monitoring experience to include the analysis of the top 100 search results.
+The SERP Competitors tool was primarily designed to expand the SERP monitoring experience to include the analysis of the top 100 search results.
 However, it also serves as the key to understanding how and why the search results change the way they do.

 So try, analyze, and test.
 And remember to tell us what you think about the new tool!